06 Feb 2026

 Contact your tax advisor if you think you could be affected.

-Get in touch with your accountant to discuss what you’ll need support with.
-From help with setting up your software, checking your tax returns, submitting them to HMRC, or dealing with the entire quarterly submission process for you.
+Get in touch with your accountant to discuss the support you’ll need around making tax digital for income tax.
+This could include setting up your software, checking your tax returns, submitting them to HMRC, or dealing with the entire quarterly submission process for you.

-PKF Francis Clark has helped transition over 4,000 VAT registered clients to the new making tax digital compatible software.
-This means that we have proven experience in supporting our clients in the transfer of their software, whilst keeping in touch with them at every step.
+If you would like expert advice on this then PKF Francis Clark has already helped transition over 4,000 VAT registered clients to the new making tax digital compatible software.
+We have proven experience in supporting our clients in the transfer of their software, keeping in touch at every step.

 Related insights